fabiospampinato/monex/README.md

 - `--name`:
   - It's optional.
   - It provides a name to use for debugging purposes.
+  - You can provide multiple names if you are executing multiple scripts, one for each script, by writing multiple names after `--name` or by using the option multiple times.
 - `--watch`:
   - It's optional.
   - It supports either relative or absolute paths.